remuscordea/typescript-course-library/README.md

-# A Node.js Courses Library API System
+# A Node.js Course Library API System

 This **Node.js** project is focused on building a **REST API** designed to manage courses within a library setting.
 Developed entirely in **Typescript**, the API leverages the **TypeORM** framework to facilitate seamless interaction between the application logic and a **PostgreSQL** database.